WaveEngine/EvergineDocs/manual/graphics/compute_tasks/using_computetasks.md

 # Using Compute Tasks

-**Compute tasks** are very similar to Materials, they are an associated effect too and you also can generate a class decorator to using from code.
-The main difference is that the compute tasks only can be used from code.
-Compute Task decorator are generated from [Effect Editor](../effects/effect_editor.md) like [Material decorators](../materials/material_decorators.md).
+**Compute tasks** are very similar to Materials; they are associated effects too, and you can also generate a class decorator to use from code.
+The main difference is that compute tasks can only be used from code.
+Compute Task decorators are generated from [Effect Editor](../effects/effect_editor.md) like [Material decorators](../materials/material_decorators.md).

 The compute task decorator helps you set the compute effect resource layout.
 As input resources, you can use ConstantBuffers, StructureBuffer, Textures, and Samplers.
-This is an example of a compute task decorator with an input texture and output texture define in its resource layout block:
+This is an example of a compute task decorator with an input texture and output texture defined in its resource layout block:

 ```csharp
 //------------------------------------------------------------------------------